chuanconggao/extratools/README.md

 - A few useful CLI tools for respective functions are also installed.
 They are available as `extratools-[func]`.

-Full documentation is available [here](https://www.chuancong.site/extratools/).
+**Full documentation is available [here](https://www.chuancong.site/extratools/).**

+## Why this library?

+Typical pseudocode has less than 20 lines, where each line is a higher-level description.
+However, when implementing, many lower-level details have to be filled in.

+This library reduces the burden of writing and refining the lower-level details again and again, by including an extensive set of carefully designed general purpose higher-level tools.

-## Current Progress and Future Plans
+## Current status and future plans?

 There are currently 130+ functions among 15 categories, 3 data structures, and 3 CLI tools.